PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 Also in this tutorial we provide with some python templates.
 Please check [Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs).

 ## Use files from Git and version my files
 You can access all Git operations by using a terminal window.
 All Git files and folders will be stored in your workspace file system.
-For more details check: Integrate with Git
+For more details check: [Integrate with Git](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Integrate-with-Git.md).